-3. Select the Draw Waveform Shadow, as shown in Figure 23, to enable or disable the shading under the signal waveform.
+3. Select the Draw Waveform Shadow, as shown in the following figure, to enable or disable the shading under the signal waveform.

 By default, a waveform is shaded under the high transitions to make it easier to recognize the transitions and states in the Waveform window.